hackercollider/hackercollider.github.io/_posts/2016-07-06-create-your-own-shell-in-python-part-1.markdown

 Try running our shell again and input a command `mkdir test_dir`, then, hit enter.

-The problem is after we hit enter, our shell exits instead of waiting for the next command.
+The problem is, after we hit enter, our shell exits instead of waiting for the next command.
 However, the directory is correctly created.

 So, what `execvp` really does?